Operation Bulbasket: German attack

 The German SS Security Police had been informed that the SAS camp was located in a forest near Verrières.
 On 1 July they had sent agents into the forest to attempt to locate the camp and assembled an attacking force based on the reserve battalion of the 17th SS Panzergrenadier Division Götz von Berlichingen which was based at Bonneuil-Matours.
 With the arrival of the SAS Squadron back at their old base camp, Tonkin set out on 2 July to try to locate a new camp.
 He returned in the early hours of 3 July just before the Germans attacked, who had managed to surround the camp during the night.
 The force in the forest camp consisted of 40 SAS men, the USAAF P-51 pilot, Second Lieutenant Lincoln Bundy, who had been shot down on 10 June 1944 and attached himself to the SAS, and nine men from the French Resistance.

 The Germans attacked at dawn and it was all over by 14:00.
 As the Germans searched the forest the SAS men tried to break out.
 A party of 34 were moving down a forest track when they were ambushed and captured.
-The leader of the party, Lieutenant Tomos Stephens, was beaten to death by a German officer using a rifle butt; seven captured Maquisards were executed in the woods.
-However, their fate was determined by the issue of the Commando Order by Adolf Hitler which called for the execution of commandos.
-The decision of who was going to execute them was the cause of an argument between the German Army and the SS.
-It was decided that the army would carry out the execution.
+The leader of the party, Lieutenant Tomos Stephens, was beaten to death by a German officer using a rifle butt, and seven captured Maquisards were executed in the woods.
+Their fate was determined by the issue of the Commando Order by Adolf Hitler which called for the execution of all captured commandos.
+The decision of who was going to execute them was the cause of an argument between the German Army and the SS, which the army won.

 On 7 July, the surviving prisoners of war, 30 SAS men and Second Lieutenant Bundy, were taken into the woods near to St Sauvant, forced to dig their own graves then executed by a German firing squad at dawn.
 Their bodies were then buried in three separate graves.
 Three Special Air Service men who had been wounded and hospitalized were killed by the administration of lethal injections.